 Individual schools and colleges set their own entry requirements for T Levels.
 As with other courses at level 3, you usually need around five GCSEs at grades 9-4 and certain subjects, such as English and maths, may be requested.
 It’s important to check what you need for any courses that interest you.

-If you think you would like to take a T Level, but aren’t yet ready, you could consider doing a T Level Transition Programme.
+If you think you would like to take a T Level, but aren’t yet ready, you could consider doing a T Level Foundation Year.
 This is a one-year, tailored course to prepare you for the T Level subject you want to study.
-It includes English, maths and digital skills, work preparation and experience, technical knowledge and skills, pastoral support and guidance.
+It includes English, maths and practical, technical and study skills, plus provide work experience to get you ready for your T Level.

 How are T Levels graded and certified?